-Bomb squad responds to suspicious car at Puyallup hospital
+Man injured by blast; bomb remnants found in damaged vehicle at Puyallup hospital

 Police said the main entrance to the hospital was closed, as was the top floor of the parking garage.
 Parts of the main floor of the hospital were evacuated.

-However, the hospital said it was safe and still accessible through the emergency room, which remained open.
-Five or six patients who were in rooms near the main entrance were relocated to other areas of the hospital.
+However, the hospital said it was still accessible through the emergency room, which remained open.
+Five or six patients in rooms near the main entrance were relocated to other areas of the hospital.

 Police have had contact with the 18-year-old two previous times, including a domestic incident over Thanksgiving weekend that potentially involved an explosive device, Engle said.